simonsobs/PSpipe/project/ACT_DR6/dr6_paper_plot.rst

 After running the dr6 pipeline, and after the bestfit cosmology has been obtained, you can run the scripts producing the different figures of the paper.
 They are located in the  "postlikelihood" and "paper_plots" folders.

-First we calibrate the data and combine the different spectra together
+First we recompute the best fit spectra from the best fits parameters, we calibrate the data and we combine the different spectra together

 .. code:: shell